Good-Coders-Inc/thebesthtmltemplate/README.md

 # thebesthtmltemplate
-This is the best HTML Template Ever ever
+This is the best HTML Template Ever

-# A new hope

-# Jar JAr  22
+# Pull Request Templates